sabah-ali/JavaBookLookUp/README.md

 # JavaBookLookUp
 Contains all the material for the Java book look up system created in the Object oriented Programming unit at MMU.
+Files also contain the jar files reqired to look up the database via the db file.

 Softwear used: